 6. A Good Reputation

 Certainly, the financial benefits of emergency dental care under an insurance plan are noteworthy.
-However, another plus to having dental insurance when an emergency situation occurs is that it helps streamline the process of getting it taken care of.
-For example, depending on the availability of your primary dentist, you may even be able to get it taken care of by her and not need to go to an expensive emergency room.
+However, another plus to having dental insurance in an emergency is that it can streamline the recovery process.
+For example, your primary dentist may be able to take care of emergencies.
+If so, you could save an expensive trip to the ER.

-Of course, you do need to rush to the emergency room if you are experiencing uncontrolled bleeding, difficulty breathing or similar dangerous situations.
-Every minute is also important in the case of knocked-out teeth, so you will likely also want to head to the emergency room in that situation in order to increase the chances of them being able to be re-implanted.
+Of course, do visit an emergency room if you have uncontrolled bleeding, difficulty breathing, or a similar condition.
+Every minute is also important in the case of knocked-out teeth.
+Going to the emergency room in that situation may increase the tooth’s chances.

 5. You Have Children